ahdis/ch-elm/input/pagecontent/usecase.md

 A cerebrospinal fluid sample was sent by the district hospital on an emergency basis and examined directly under the microscope.
 Gram-negative diplococci were found.
 This finding of an infection with Neisseria meningitidis must be reported within one day [JSON](Bundle-17Doc-Neisseria.json.html).
 Further processing (culture, genome sequence) is carried out by the National Centre for Meningococci (secondary laboratory), which in turn sends a complete report together with the order number of the primary laboratory (50002610 in the example) to the Reporting Systems Section of the FOPH [JSON](Bundle-14Doc-Neisseriameningitidis-confirmationtest.json.html).

-### Scenario 3 - Reporting route when passing on a laboratory order
+### Scenario 3 - Reporting pathway when passing on a laboratory order

+If a Primary Laboratory is not capable of performing an analysis ordered by a Practice/clinic, the Primary laboratory passes on the order to another laboratory.
+In this scenario only the Secondary Laboratory generates test results and therefore only the Secondary Laboratory reports to the FOPH.

-{% include img.html img="scenario3.png" caption="Fig. 3: Reporting route when passing on a laboratory order" width="55%" %}
+{% include img.html img="scenario3.png" caption="Fig. 3: Reporting pathway when passing on a laboratory order" width="55%" %}